forestnd/MY-NAS/README.md

 ------------
 ## How to run command
-Use the example inventories.yml file and add your userinfo "useraccounts.yml.example" to useraccounts.yml `mv inventories/inventories.yml.example  inventories/inventories.yml`
+Use the example inventories.yml file
+`mv inventories/inventories.yml.example  inventories/inventories.yml`

 add the ip address or hostname of the server using

+and add your userinfo vars/useraccounts.yml.example to vars/useraccounts.yml

+Note!: to set a password for the user
+    1. install whois (sudo apt-get install whois)
+    2. mkpasswd --method=sha-512

 Run this command to start the process `ansible-playbook playbook/nas.yml`